mosaicml/examples/bert/README.md

 composer main.py yamls/mosaic-bert-base-uncased.yaml
 ```

-You should see logs being printed to your terminal like so.
+You should see logs being printed to your terminal.
 You can also easily enable other experiment trackers like Weights and Biases or CometML by using [Composer's logging integrations](https://docs.mosaicml.com/en/v0.11.1/trainer/logging.html).

 # Contact Us